 In Progress (IP)

-For a module that extends beyond more than one semester, evaluation of a student's performance is deferred until the completion of the module.
-The provisional grade of ‘IP' is assigned in the intervening semesters.
-This is replaced with the final grade when the student completes the module.
+For a module that extends beyond the examination results release date or beyond one semester, evaluation of a student's performance is deferred until the completion of the module.
+The provisional grade of ‘IP' is assigned prior to the completion of the module.
+The final grade will be assigned when the student completes the module.

 When a student withdraws from a module between the first day of Week 3 of the instructional period and the last day of the Recess Week, a ‘W' grade will be recorded in the transcript.
 Withdrawals after this period (i.e. from the first day of Week 7 of the instructional period) will result in an ‘F' grade, which will be included in the computation of the CAP and will not be eligible for the S/U option.